Sean-Duiser/random-password-gen/README.md

 ## Usage
 When a user selects a criteria, the program is required to include that criteria within the password.
 A random password is generated based on said criteria.

+## Technologies Utilizied
+The site was built using a combination of HTML, CSS, and JavaScript

 ## Deployed Site
 https://sean-duiser.github.io/random-password-gen/